nyingimaina/jattac.libs.web.overflow-menu/README.md

 ## Features

-- **Smooth Animations**: Built with Framer Motion for fluid, physics-based animations.
+- **Smooth Animations**: Built with Framer Motion for fluid, physics-based animations, including a subtle wave animation and color change for the default icon.
 - **Staggered Item Display**: Menu items animate in with a subtle "waterfall" effect.
 - **Highly Customizable**: Easily change the trigger icon, menu item content, and functionality.
-- **Themable**: Uses CSS variables to allow for deep customization that can match any corporate branding.
+- **Responsive Positioning**: Mobile-first design with desktop awareness, ensuring the menu positions correctly on various screen sizes and avoids cut-offs.
+- **Enhanced Hover Effects**: Menu items feature modern background and foreground color changes on hover for clear visual feedback.
+- **Item Separators**: Muted borders visually separate menu items, improving clarity and user experience.
 - **Portal Support**: Optionally render the menu in a React Portal to avoid CSS stacking context issues.
 - **Lightweight**: Simple and focused on providing a great overflow menu experience without unnecessary bloat.